FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![Android Install](img/install_android_step_1.jpg)

 2. Type *livesync* to the search box and tap *Enter*.
-(On some software keyboards it appears as the search button, which you can recognize from a magnifier icon.)
+(On some software keyboards it appears as the search button.
+You can recognize it from a magnifier icon.)

     ![Android Install](img/install_android_step_2.jpg)